zhuochun/zhuochun.github.io/_posts/2013/2013-07-06-twelve-days-on-chatty.markdown

 ## Revise commits

 Commits often and revise them before you ends a day.
-I found it helps me get ready for the next day and have a nice sleep: keep progress in mind, and refresh what you have done today.
+I found it helps me get ready for the next day and have a nice sleep: refresh what you have done today, and keep progress in mind.

 **Add-ons**